tumale/cse15l-lab-reports/labreport1.md

 **1. Share an example of using the command with no arguments.**
 ```
-[user@sahara ~]$ cd
+[user@sahara ~]$ cd cse15l-lab-reports
+[user@sahara ~/cse15l-lab-reports]$ pwd
+/home/cse15l-lab-reports
+[user@sahara ~/cse15l-lab-reports]$ cd
+[user@sahara ~]$ pwd
+/home
 [user@sahara ~]$
 ```
 This command changes the directory.
-Since there are no arguments, there is no path to change the directory, which explains why there is no output.
+The current working directory is cse15l-lab-reports.
+When the command is used without an argument and the working directory is printed, it changes the working directory back to /home because no path is specified to change into.
 <br>
 The output is not an error.

 **2. Share an example of using the command with a path to a *directory* as an argument.**
 ```
-[user@sahara ~]$ cd cse15l-lab-reports/
+[user@sahara ~/lecture1]$ cd messages
-[user@sahara ~/cse15l-lab-reports]$
+[user@sahara ~/lecture1/messages]$ pwd
+/home/lecture1/messages
 ```
-This command successfully changes the current directory to cse15l-lab-reports because of the path it receives.
+This command successfully changes the current directory, lecture1.
+When the directory, messages, is used as a path with the command, the working directory changes to /home/lecture1/messages.
 <br>
 The output is not an error.